wenyi1994/Mechatronik_Praktikum/README.md

     % get the value of var 'status_kin', the value is in 'double' type getVal(user, pwd, setname, 'status_kin', 'DOUBLE');
     ```
-    > Considering save some global variables also on the server, such as tolerance of impact checking, cycle time of checking.
+    > Considering saving some global variables also on the server, such as tolerance of impact checking, cycle time of checking.
+#### 3. Running of the system
+* After clicking 'Run' button, the program is in continuous operation.
+It will check a starting flag on the server periodically, once a 'ready' situation is detected, it will then read the values of target position and initial joint parameters.
+These values will be saved locally until next period.
+* The program will create a folder named 'logs' in current path (if not existing), running log with timestamp will be saved there for debugging and checking.
+* After calculating, it will validate the values of target joint parameters.
+Through linear interpolation it create the trajectory of the path and check if the manipulator will hit the platform.
+If the result is valid, it will be saved then on the server, otherwise the program will set a 'not executable' mark on the server.
+* Finally the program gives a simulation of the process, premised with all the joints move simutaneously.